HypothesisWorks/hypothesis/docs/stateful.rst

         def add_one(self):
             self.num += 1

-        @rule()
-        def sub_one(self):
-            self.num -= 1

         @precondition(lambda self: self.num != 0)
         @rule()
         def divide_with_one(self):
             self.num = 1 / self.num

-By using ``precondition`` here instead of ``assume``, we make it much more likely that Hypothesis will generate a valid sequence of steps instead of pointlessly running steps that are skipped because of invalid assumptions.
+By using ``precondition`` here instead of ``assume``, Hypothesis can filter the inapplicable rules before running them.
+This makes it much more likely that a useful sequence of steps will be generated.

-Note that preconditions can't look at data inside of a bundle; if you need to use preconditions, you should store your relevant data on your instances instead.
+Note that currently preconditions can't access bundles; if you need to use preconditions, you should store relevant data on the instance instead.

 ----------------------
 Generic state machines